mdsol/mauth-client-ruby/doc/MAuth_Client.md

 MAuth is typically configured by a yaml file, [mauth.yml](file.mauth.yml.html) - see its page for more documentation.
 This is simply loaded and passed to either middleware or directly to a MAuth::Client instance.
-See the documentation for [MAuth::Client#initialize][] (link requires Medidata network or VPN) for more details of what it accepts.
+See the documentation for [MAuth::Client#initialize][] for more details of what it accepts.
 Usually you will want:

 ```ruby
 mauth_config = MAuth::Client.default_config